swiss-seismological-service/scdetect/README.md

 ### Template configuration

-In order to run `scdetect` a *template configuration* must be provided.
-That is, either by means of the `templatesJSON` configuration option in one of `scdetect`' s [module configuration files](https://www.seiscomp.de/doc/base/concepts/configuration.html#module-configuration) or by means of using `scdetect`'s `--templates-json path/to/templates.json` CLI flag.
+In order to run `scdetect-cc` a *template configuration* must be provided.
+That is, either by means of the `templatesJSON` configuration option in one of `scdetect-cc`' s [module configuration files](https://www.seiscomp.de/doc/base/concepts/configuration.html#module-configuration) or by means of using `scdetect-cc`'s `--templates-json path/to/templates.json` CLI flag.

 The template configuration itself is a [JSON](https://www.json.org) configuration file and contains an array of *detector configuration* JSON